Geography and the Bible

-Geography and the Bible Geography & history in the Bible—every biblical event took place in a particular location at a particular time.
+Geography & history in the Bible—every biblical event took place in a particular location at a particular time.
 Understanding the “spiritual” message of the Bible is directly related to the physical topography of the land of Israel, and on occasion, the land of its neighbours.

 The Old Testament

 Earth as the scene of salvation history.
 Gen 1-2 gives a careful description of that land and the solidarity of Adam & Eve with it.
 The Biblical story begins with a garden and ends with one.

 Chapters 3-9 center around the loss of the garden and the destruction of the land and the rebirth of both humankind and the land (the olive branch).
 The theme of the land envelopes the biblical message with the creation of a New Heaven and New Earth.
 The earth is destroyed because the land is “filled” with violence.

 To the Patriarchs.